I’m often asked, “what is a hashtag” or “how do hashtags help to amplify social media posts?”.

 We spend hours on the internet just to be inspired, educated or entertained.

 There is no official list of hashtags, no Oxford dictionary we can use.

 The most popular or highly searched hashtags change due to news and fashion.
 There are some constants, though.

 On Twitter, trending hashtags are easy to find.
 On a desktop computer, you’ll see them in the sidebar of the Twitter website.

 Using a phone, hit the search button.
 You’ll see ‘Trends for you’, which is personalised to your account.

 Using amusing or obscure hashtags

 A simple hashtag can change the way a photo is perceived.
 Using hashtags might make sense of a post, although it can also do the opposite entirely.

 You’ll see people using hashtags that have no connection to the photo – try not to use hashtags unrelated to the image.

 Irrelevant hashtags are futile and devalue the post.
 Using too many hashtags on one post looks hard-sell and spammy.

 Some accounts use a particular hashtag on each post for continuity; the story may become apparent when reading the text or visiting a profile.

 How to create a hashtag

 It’s easy to create a hashtag.

-To create a hashtag, just use the hash symbol before a series of words, no spaces.
+To create a hashtag, just use the hash symbol before a series of words, with no spaces.

-Check Google to see if the hashtag already exists.
-Search for the hashtag.
+Check Google to see if the hashtag already exists just by searching for the hashtag.
 You’ll find plenty of information and can find out how it’s been used in the past.

-Use a new hashtag for marketing a product, motivate people, start a movement or strike up a conversation about a topic you are passionate about.
+New hashtags can be used for marketing a product, motivating people, starting a movement or striking up a conversation about powerful topics.

-People know they can simply search, follow or use that hashtag, and they will be able to join in.
+People can simply search, follow or use that hashtag, and they will be able to join in.